fonoster/routr/CONNECT.md

   => doProcess(message) and return updated request/response
 ```

-The Processor will use a `Username/Password` scheme to authenticate Agents and Peers.
-On the other hand, a `Username/Password`, `IP Access List`, or a combination of both for inbound calls (Ingress Routing) coming from a Trunk.

-It's also a requirement for the Processor to authorize requests.
-A traditional AAA may do the authorization service, such as a Diameter or Radius server, or by a custom authorization service.

-Available actions are:
+To authenticate Agents and Peers, the Processor will implement a `Username/Password` authentication scheme.
+In contrast, for inbound calls (Ingress Routing) from a Trunk, the Processor will use a combination of `Username/Password` and `IP Access List` or either of the two methods individually.
+The actions available will correspond to the specific endpoint types as outlined below:

 <table>
 <tr>
-<td> Endpoint Type </td> <td> Action </td> <td> Modifiers </td>
+<td> Endpoint Type </td> <td> Available Actions </td>
 </tr>
 <tr>
 <td>